Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Exponential decay: general Morse-Bott case

 After the $e$-part is taken care of, for the $(u, \mu)$ part, we derive

 where $|L|\leq C e^{-\delta \tau}$ similarly as for the prequantization case.

 Then we apply the three-interval argument whose details are similar to the prequantization case and so are omitted.
-We only need to claim as in the prequantizable case for the limiting $(\overline{\zeta}_\infty, \overline{\mu}_\infty)$ is not in kernel of $B_\infty$.
+We only need to establish as in the prequantization case for the limiting $(\overline{\zeta}_\infty, \overline{\mu}_\infty)$ is not in kernel of $B_\infty$.